DoubleDrup/Autocad-Plugin-Templates/tutorial/tutorial.md

 # Create a custom template for AutoCAD plugin development in .NET
 Starting a new project can take up some unnecessary time.
-You pick your favorite template from the standard library and start coding, but you realize that you could be copying code from a previous project.
+You could start from scratch or use a template and start coding, but you realize that you could be copying code from a previous project.
 A custom template could be a good idea to create a quick and consistent starting point of your project.

 This tutorial will focus on making an AutoCAD plugin template package, but whether you are here for the AutoCAD part or just want to understand the templates for .NET, following this tutorial will enable you to create complex templates using basic building blocks.